fmastrogiuseppe/fmastrogiuseppe.github.io/index.markdown

 <br>

+<font style="color: rgb(255,18,106)"> **I am starting a research group in October 2025!** Please reach out if you are interested in postdoc, PhD, and intership positions </font>

 Hi!
 I am a researcher in Theoretical Neuroscience.
-My research focuses on neural network models and dimensionality reduction as tools for understanding brain computations.
+I use neural network models, dynamical systems and statistical tools such as dimensionality reduction for understanding brain computations.

 I obtained my PhD at <font style="color: rgb(83,161,124)">École Normale Supérieure</font> (Paris), under the supervision of S. Ostojic.
 I then joined the <font style="color: rgb(83,161,124)">Gatsby Computational Neuroscience Unit</font> (UCL), where I worked as a post-doctoral fellow together with by P. Latham.
 In those years, I developed mathematical tools to investigate how computations emerge from the synaptic connectivity and activity of artificial and biological circuits.